bitcoin/bips/bip-XYZ/bip-XYZ-wordlists.md

 The Emoji wordlist is a deterministic mapping of the 2048 special words into 2048 unique pairs of emoji.
-It enables mnemonic phrases to be displayed visually while remaining fully compatible with existing  semantics (entropy, checksum, seed).
+It enables mnemonic phrases to be displayed visually while remaining fully compatible with existing semantic seeds.

 Emojis are chosen using the following rules: